-National Metrological Institutes are charged to realize these fixed points based on "Supplementary Information for the International Temperature Scale of 1990" [2], accompanying document to the ITS-90.
-These realizations require the use of Standard Platinum Resistance thermometers (SPRTs) and thermometric cells [3, 4].
+National Metrological Institutes allover the world are charged to realize these fixed points based on "Supplementary Information for the International Temperature Scale of 1990" [2], accompanying document to the ITS-90.
+These realizations require the use of Standard Platinum Resistance thermometers (SPRTs) and thermometric cells [3-6].

-The laboratory can either realize the fixed point on a single cell or a batch of cells.
-The second solution is more expensive but it guarantees the continuity of the realization of the fixed point.
-In any case a complete uncertainty budget needs to be established for the realization.
+32 The laboratory can either realize the fixed point on a single cell or a batch of cells.
+The 33 second solution is more expensive but it guarantees the continuity of the realization of the 34 fixed point.
+In any case a complete uncertainty budget needs to be established for the 35 realization.

-Thermometric cells can be purchased from an industrial company or could be fabricated in the laboratory.
+36 Thermometric cells can be purchased from an industrial company or could be fabricated in

+37 the laboratory.